realworldocaml/book/book/files-modules-and-programs/README.md

 name of a function in a module interface, should be longer and more explicit.

 There is of course a tradeoff here, in that making your APIs more explicit tends to make them more verbose as well.
-Another useful rule of thumb is that more rarely used names should be longer and more explicit, since the cost of concision and the benefit of explicitness become more important the more often a name is used.
+Another useful rule of thumb is that more rarely used names should be longer and more explicit, since the cost of verbosity goes down and the benefit of explicitness goes up the less often a name is used.

 ### Create Uniform Interfaces {#create-uniform-intefaces}